sbvice/mf-relative-path-example/README.md

 ![Relative remote diagram](relative-remote-diagram.png)

 In this example, both the remote modules, and the host application are served from the same domain, however that domain is not static.
-Additionally both the host application and the remote modules can graduate to various environments, such as `dev`, `stage`, `prod`, `gov`, etc.  They graduate to these environments independent from eachother, so a remote that is in active development will need to be tested against the application across all environments and vice-versa.
+Additionally both the host application and the remote modules can graduate to various environments, such as `dev`, `stage`, `prod`, `gov`, etc.  They graduate to these environments independent from each other, so a remote that is in active development will need to be tested against the application across all environments and vice-versa.

 This repository is configured to demonstrate a host application and a static asset server that can host any number of federated modules.
 The host application is spoofed with a proxy to redirect `/module` requests to the static asset server.
 In a real world scenario this would be done through route configuration on a load balancer or reverse proxy such as nginx.

 # Using Relative Paths
-Module Fedaration can be configured to refer to remotes using a relative path.
+Module Federation can be configured to refer to remotes using a relative path.
 This allows the host application to be agnostic to the environment that the remote modules are in.
 The host application can request the remote modules using a relative path, such as `/modules/buttons`.
 The module server will then serve the remote modules from the correct location based on the base url.

-# The Typscript Gap
+# The TypeScript Gap
-Module federation has a really amazing feature that can resolve remote module Typescript types at build time.
-The main issue is that when using a relative path to specifiy the location of the remote module `manifest.json` file, the DTS plugin does not know the correct base url to use.
+Module federation has a really amazing feature that can resolve remote module TypeScript types at build time.
+The main issue is that when using a relative path to specify the location of the remote module `manifest.json` file, the DTS plugin does not know the correct base url to use.
 This is because the base url is not known at build time.
 I've [filed a feature request to resolve this](https://github.com/module-federation/core/issues/2963), and [implemented a potential solution](https://github.com/module-federation/core/pull/3042) that was recently closed as "won't do."
 Hopefully this repository is a good enough reproduction to warrant the feature request.

-# Directoryy Structure
+# Directory Structure
 There are 3 apps in this repository under the `/packages` folder.

 - *host*: A module federation consumer application